ITRS-Group/cordial/tools/geneos/cmd/pkgcmd/_docs/install.md

 By default the latest version found will be the one installed, either from the download site or locally.
 To install a specific version from the use the `--version`/`-V` option with a version in the form `MAJOR.MINOR.PATCH` where omitting `PATCH` will get the latest patch release for `MAJOR.MINOR` and omitting `MINOR.PATCH` will get the latest version in the `MAJOR` set.
 Versions cannot be selected for remote `el8` archives because of a restriction in indexing releases.
 Specifying a version with either a local only or with a directory name on the command line will apply the same rules to all matching local files.

-If you have downloaded a release but have changed the file name format then you must use the `--override`/`-O` option to tell the `install` command what component type and release the archive contains, e.g. `-T gateway:5.12.1`.
+If you have downloaded a release but have changed the file name from the original then you must use the `--override`/`-O` option to inform the `install` command which component type and release version the archive contains, e.g. `-T gateway:5.12.1`.
 The command will not validate your option and will simply unarchive the file, if it can, in the directory that would be created for that component and version.
+If this option is used with either more than on file or a directory on the command line then that is an error.

 For internal ITRS users there are the `--nexus`/`-N` and `--snapshot`/`-S` options to download archives from the internal nexus server.
 The `--snapshot`/`-S` option implies `--nexus`/`-N`.
 You may need to supply different credentials for these downloads.